KK201431873/INVADERS-OVERLAY/README.md

 - /iom setall <amount1> <amount2> <amount3> <amount4> <amount5> <amount6> <amount7> <amount8> <amount9> <amount10> <amount11> <amount12>
  - Changes the resource goal of each item to their respective positions in the command.

-The order is as follows:
+The setall order is as follows:
-- shiny_bar
+1 - shiny_bar
-- super_ultra_sticky_glue
+2 - super_ultra_sticky_glue
-- support_rod
+3 - support_rod
-- space_sand
+4 - space_sand
-- sharpened_stone
+5 - sharpened_stone
-- synthetic_thread
+6 - synthetic_thread
-- slime_poop
+7 - slime_poop
-- unidentified_material
+8 - unidentified_material
-- bonding_agent
+9 - bonding_agent
-- super_shiny_rock
+10 - super_shiny_rock
-- silicon
+11 - silicon
-- gyroscope
+12 - gyroscope

 Tasks can be created, edited, and viewed by using the Task commands.
 Execute "/task help" in the game for a detailed list.
 NOTE: The "/task" prefix of the command can be shortened and replaced with "/t".